The Hidden Environmental Cost of Amazon Prime’s Free, Fast Shipping

 3. Don’t check out immediately.
 Jaller says that if you don’t need something ASAP, consolidate your deliveries by allowing yourself time to add things to your cart as you need them.

-4. If you’re ordering groceries online, Goodchild says consider shopping for the entire week or opting for a meal delivery kit service that includes multiple meals in one shipment.
+4. If you’re ordering groceries online, Goodchild says to consider shopping for the entire week or opting for a meal delivery kit service that includes multiple meals in one shipment.

-5. If you can, use any kind of non-motorized transportation to get to the grocery store or mall.
-It will the minimize impact of your purchase.
+5. If you can, use any kind of nonmotorized transportation to get to the grocery store or mall.
+It will minimize the impact of your purchase.
 Goodchild says, “Walk or bike for that last mile, or use public transit.”

 6. Try to “trip-chain.”
-Goodchild suggests visiting multiple stores in one errand run, or find a store that’s on your commute route, between work and home.
+Goodchild suggests visiting multiple stores in one errand run, or finding a store that’s on your commute route, between work and home.

 -